 Indicator 5.3.1 Greenhouse Gas Emissions: Application of climate-smart regional agricultural best management practices that minimize greenhouse gas emissions from agricultural operations and farmland and/or sequester greenhouse gases that contribute to climate change where appropriate.
-Examples could include, but are not limited to, application of low-emission technologies and practices that reduce use of agricultural inputs or their volatilization, increase carbon sequestration using farmland, and reduce volatilization of greenhouse gases.
+Examples could include, but are not limited to, application of low-emission technologies and practices that reduce use of agricultural inputs or their volatilization, increase carbon sequestration, and reduce volatilization of greenhouse gases.

-Indicator 5.3.2 Climate Change Adaptation and Resilience:

-Application of climate-smart regional agricultural best management practices to adapt to climate change impacts and enhance farm or management unit resilience where appropriate.
-Examples could include, but are not limited to, use of heat-resistant crop varieties, new crop species, practices that improve soil moisture retention and soil drainage, and training on management of new crop pests.
+Indicator 5.3.2 Climate Change Adaptation and Resilience: Application of climate-smart regional agricultural best management practices to adapt to climate change impacts and enhance farm or management unit resilience where appropriate.
+Examples could include, but are not limited to, use of heat-resistant crop/pasture varieties, new crop/fodder species, practices that improve soil moisture retention and soil drainage, and training on management of new crop/pasture pests or livestock diseases, provision of additional shade/shelter for livestock, increased security of livestock drinking water system.